From PCB Layout to Thermal Simulation: How MDT Devices Handle Heat in 50°C Environments

 2. Copper Layer Design

-Use multi-layer copper planes and thermal vias to conduct heat away from critical components.
+Use multi-layer copper planes and thermal vias to conduct heat away from critical components — a technique validated in every industrial mobile computing terminal designed for sustained high-load operation.

 3. Power Management Optimization